Five Who Made a Difference

 Fr.
 Eusebi Colomer i Pous SJ

 Professor, Facultad de Teología, San Francisco de Borja SJ (San Cugat del Valles, Barcelona, Spain)

 Fr.
-Colomer will always be my model for how the very best theology and the toughest critical thinking can and should be brought together, namely, through an intense and profound love of God who transcends all earthly things but who is incarnated in professors like Colomer who still care about the least, including students like me.
+Colomer will always be my model for how the very best theology and the toughest critical thinking can and should be brought together, namely, through an intense and profound love of God who transcends all earthly things but who is incarnate, incarnate first of all in Jesus, but also in the saints, people like Colomer who care for and love the least, including students like me.

 Professor of Classics, Beloit College (Beloit, Wisconsin)

 Prof. Wyatt (Beloit College) has had numerous students recall him but all of our encounters with John Wyatt can be summed up as James Wells, a former student, does: "I am a first-generation college graduate, and on my father’s side of the family, the first to earn a high school diploma.
 My parents divorced when I was 11, and my mother raised five children on an income barely above the poverty threshold—a heroic achievement, but what I thought of as a normal life was not normative in the context of a highly selective private liberal arts college. ...
 And then I met John Wyatt..."

 John Wyatt's illustrious career and inspiration as a teacher was noted by Beloit College's president in Wyatt's obituary.
 But it barely scratches the surface of the influence that John Wyatt had on the students fortunate enough to have been able to listen to him ... in awe.